Small-cell carcinoma: Novel agents

-Lurbinectedin is currently available in the U.S. under an expanded access program (EAP).
+Lurbinectedin showed an increased overall survival rate in relapsed small cell lung cancer in a trial.
+Lurbinectedin is As of 2019 available in the U.S. under an expanded access program (EAP).

-Trilaciclib, a CKD4/6 inhibitor, reduces chemotheraphy-induced toxicity in patients being treated for small-cell lung cancer.
-Trilaciclib’s developer, G1 Therapeutics, makes the drug available in the U.S. under expanded access while the FDA considers its New Drug Application (NDA).
-An approval decision on the NDA is expected by February 15, 2021.
-On February 12, 2021, the FDA approved trilaciclib (brand name Cosela) as a treatment to reduce the frequency of chemotherapy-induced myelosuppression for patients receiving certain types of chemotherapy for extensive-stage small-cell lung cancer.
+Trilaciclib, a CKD4/6 inhibitor, reduces chemotherapy-induced toxicity in patients being treated for small-cell lung cancer.

+In 2021, the FDA approved trilaciclib (Cosela) as a treatment to reduce the frequency of chemotherapy-induced myelosuppression for patients receiving certain types of chemotherapy for extensive-stage small-cell lung cancer.

 Prognosis

-5-year survival rates for small cell lung cancer (extensive and limited) range between 3.6% and 32.2% for women, and between 2.2% and 24.5% for men.
+As of 2015, 5-year survival rates for small cell lung cancer (extensive and limited) range between 3.6% and 32.2% for women, and between 2.2% and 24.5% for men.
 Relative 5-year survival rate for both sexes has increased from 3.6% in 1975 to 6.7% in 2014.
+In limited-stage disease, the relative 5-year survival rate (both sexes, all races, all ages) is 21.3%; however, women have higher 5-year survival rates, 26.9%, and men have lower survival rates, 21.3%.
+The prognosis is far grimmer in extensive-stage small-cell lung carcinoma where 5-year relative survival rate (both sexes, all races, all ages) is 2.8%; however, women have higher 5-year survival rates, 3.4%, and men have lower 5-year survival rates, 2.2%.

 Small-cell carcinoma is very responsive to chemotherapy and radiotherapy, and in particular, regimens based on platinum-containing agents.
-However, most people with the disease relapse and median survival remains low.
+However, most people with the disease relapse, and median survival remains low.
 The overall incidence and mortality rates of SCLC in the United States have decreased during the past few decades.

-In limited-stage disease, relative 5-year survival rate (both sexes, all races, all ages) is 21.3%; however, women have higher 5-year survival rates, 26.9%, and men have lower survival rates, 21.3%.

-The prognosis is far grimmer in extensive-stage small-cell lung carcinoma where 5-year relative survival rate (both sexes, all races, all ages) is 2.8%; however, women have higher 5-year survival rates, 3.4%, and men have lower 5-year survival rates, 2.2%.

 Long-term survival of more than 5 years can be achieved with proper treatment.
 According to the 17th World Conference on Lung Cancer (WCLC), "patients who received chest radiation and prophylactic cranial irradiation along with a mean of five chemotherapy cycles could achieve a median survival of more than 5 years."
 In some cases, long-term survival of 10+ years is achieved with chemotherapy and radiation alone.